ethdebug/format/_sources/format.md.txt

 * `returns`: A list of dictionaries with the same format of as the `arguments` array of `call`, but without any `return_address` entries.

 **Discussion**: The above proposal doesn't really handle the case of "tail-calls" identified at the beginning of this document, where multiple return addresses can be pushed onto the stack.
 Is that something debug format must explicitly model?

+#### Mapping key identification

+The value of this field (when present) is a dictionary with (some of) the following fields:
+* `isMappingHash`: A boolean that identifies whether the opcode is computing a hash for a mapping.
+* `isMappingPreHash`: For mappings that use two hashes, this boolean can identify whether the opcode is computing the first of the two hashes.
+Possibly this field should be combined with a previous one into some sort of enum?
+* `mappingHashFormat`: An enumeration; specifies the format of what gets hashed for the mapping.
+Formats could include "prefix" (for Solidity), "postfix" (for Vyper value types), and "postfix-prehashed" (for Vyper strings and bytestrings).
+Possibly "prefix" could be split further into "prefix-padded" (for Solidity value types) and "prefix-unpadded" (for Solidity strings and bytestrings).
+This could be expanded in the future if necessary.
+(Also, potentially `"prefix-padded"`, if split out, could be broken down even further, by padding type -- zero padding (left) vs sign-padding vs zero-padding (right)...)